dreamvo/gilfoyle/README.md

 ## Current status

-This project is under heavy development and not ready for production.
+As this project is very recent, it's under heavy development and not suitable for production yet.
 Please consider v0 as instable.

-### Roadmap

-...
+Want to contribute ?
+Check the [backlog](https://github.com/dreamvo/gilfoyle/projects/1).

 ## Design